 Glycine Airman Collection

 The Airman is known for its uncompromising, purpose-built, and contemporary design, and of course, for its origin as a watch made especially for the pilots.
-The flagship Airman collection was debuted in 1953 designed, keeping in view the taste and requirements of military and commercial pilots.
+The flagship Airman collection was debuted in 1953, keeping in view the taste and requirements of military and commercial pilots.
 It was the choice of many U.S armed forces pilots during the Vietnam war and even much-admired by astronaut Pete Conrad.

-The Airman collection is known for its thick cases, large diameters and dials.
+The Airman collection is known for its thick cases, large diameters, and dials.
 The popular opinion is that these attributes were added given the brand’s acquisition by the Invicta watch group in 2016.
 Although the contemporary design was based on the original Airman watch design of 1953, a 24 Hour dial and two distinct crowns were added.
-This collection is especially sought after for its sturdy features and a masculine appeal.
+This collection is especially sought after for its sturdy features and masculine appeal.